What Are The Advantages of Seasonality?

 If your customers usually discover your business through Google searches, you may consider investing in Google Ads.
 Think of the kind of terms people use to search for your items during the holidays.
 They might be looking for discounts, special offers, packages, etc. With the right Google Ads strategy, your business will show up when your target audience searches for the unique deals you are offering for the holidays.

 Vendors typically offer steep discounts for bulk orders during slow periods.
 They will appreciate your desire to strike a deal before the chaos ensues.
-It makes it easier for them to estimate the quantities they will need by the time the holidays roll around.
+It makes it easier for them to estimate the quantities they will need when the holidays roll around.
 And the less you pay for inventory, the lower prices you’ll be able to offer.

 And unlike a traditional business loan, the best time to obtain a business line of credit is before you need the money.
 Waiting until revenue slows down to apply can result in lower borrowing limits.